 This young man from Suffolk County came in for a rhinoplasty, to reduce the bump on his nose and reduce its overall size.
 We used computer imaging to "preview" his rhinoplasty and agre...
 View Case

-Patients considering rhinoplasty come from New York City, Long Island, and even out-of-state for a personalized, 1-on-1 consultation with Dr. Romanelli or Dr. Pincus.
+Patients considering rhinoplasty come from New York City, Long Island, and even out-of-state for a personalized, 1-on-1 consultation with Dr. Romanelli, Dr. Pincus, or Dr. Layliev.
 During this initial appointment, your surgeon will review your medical history and discuss the goals and expectations you have for your rhinoplasty.
 He will develop a customized procedure to fit your needs and explain the incision pattern, cartilage reshaping, and other adjustments that may be made.